PZL.43

 The PZL.43 was a Polish light bomber and reconnaissance aircraft designed in the mid-1930s by PZL in Warsaw.
-It was an export development of the PZL.23 Karaś.
+It was a development of the PZL.23 Karaś.
 Its main user was the Bulgarian Airforce who called it the Chaika (Чайка, gull).

 Design and development

 The standard Polish light bomber and reconnaissance aircraft, the PZL.23 Karaś could not be exported because of licence restrictions on the use of the Polish-built (PZL) Bristol Pegasus engine.
-The PZL.43 was an improved export variant of the PZL.23, powered instead by a Gnome-Rhône 14K engine.
+The PZL.43 was a development of the PZL.23, powered instead by a Gnome-Rhône 14K engine.
 It was first offered to Romania, but they rejected it in favour of domestic designs.
 The PZL was more successful in Bulgaria, then reforming their airforce after a period of post-World War I treaty constraints.
-An order was placed in April 1936.
+An order for 12 aircraft was placed in April 1936.